Southern Illinois Airport

 Southern Illinois Airport (IATA: MDH, ICAO: KMDH, FAA LID: MDH) is a public airport in Jackson County, Illinois, United States.
 It is located three nautical miles (6 km) northwest of the central business district of Carbondale and east of Murphysboro.
-This airport is included in the FAA's National Plan of Integrated Airport Systems for 2015–2019, which categorized it as a general aviation facility.
+This airport is included in the FAA's National Plan of Integrated Airport Systems for 2025–2029, which categorized it as a regional general aviation facility.

 The airport opened in 1950 and was originally known as Murdale Airport.
-Today it ranks as the eighth-busiest airport in the state.

 The airport is owned and operated by Southern Illinois Airport Authority, a local governmental entity created under state law.
 A five-member board sets policy for the airport authority, and daily administration of the airport is carried out by an airport manager and staff.
-The board members are appointed by the mayors of Carbondale and Murphysboro and the Chairman of the Jackson County Board and serve for five years on a staggered basis.
+The board members are appointed by the mayors of Carbondale and Murphysboro and the chairman of the Jackson County Board and serve for five years on a staggered basis.

-Facilities and Aircraft
+Facilities and aircraft

 Southern Illinois Airport covers an area of 1200 acre at an elevation of 411 feet (125 m) above mean sea level.
 Three lighted, hard surface runways provide all-weather capability.
 A precision instrument approach is available on the airport's primary runway.

-For the 12-month period ending January 31, 2020, the airport had nearly 100,000 aircraft operations, an average of 273 per day: 75% general aviation, 25% air taxi, <1% military, and <1% commercial.
-At that time, there were 86 aircraft based at this airport: 78 single-engine and 7 multi-engine airplanes and 1 helicopter.
-In 2011, the airport had 70,000 operations, and there were 87 aircraft based at this airport.
+For the 12-month period ending February 29, 2024, the airport had 117,697 aircraft operations, an average of 322 per day: 72% general aviation, 28% air taxi, less than 1% military and less than 1% commercial.
+In August 2024, there were 84 aircraft based at this airport: 70 single-engine, 7 multi-engine, 6 jet and 1 helicopter.

-The airport has a fixed-base operator (FBO) offering fuel and ground handling as well as hangars and parking.
+The airport has a Fixed-Base Operator (FBO) offering fuel and ground handling as well as hangars and parking.
 Flight training and aircraft maintenance and modifications are offered, as are pilot supplies, a courtesy car, and a restaurant.

 The airport is capable of accommodating a variety of aircraft up to and including the Boeing 757.
 Sufficient aircraft ramps and tie-down spaces exist for a large and varied number of aircraft.
 Hangar space is available for based and transient aircraft up to and including the Gulfstream V.

 Southern Illinois Airport is also the home operating base for Southern Illinois University's aviation flight and aviation technologies programs.
 A $63.3 million Transportation Education Center opened in fall 2012 on the south side of the airport.
 This edifice houses the Aviation Flight, Aviation Management, and Automotive Technologies programs under one roof.
 The TEC also houses flight and air traffic control simulator labs, classroom space, and vehicle storage/maintenance labs for automotive students.
 Nearby, an aviation test cell facility provides space for Aviation Technologies students to test piston- and turbine-powered aircraft engines.

-An air traffic control tower operates daily from 7am to 9pm, and an ASOS weather facility operates on a 24-hour basis.
+An air traffic control tower operates daily from 7 am to 9 pm, and an ASOS weather facility operates on a 24-hour basis.